Julian Calv

 A trimba can be thought of as both an instrument and a term for a specific form of percussion kit.
 A pair of two attached horizontal laying trums traditionally played using a maraca and clave as mallets.
 An attachment containing a woodblock and dragon’s teeth is fixed on top of the smaller trum.
 Both trums have a cymbal fixed to them to create a metallic-sounding reverb during performance, the big trum having two.
 Trums are triangular drums.

-Calv first learned how to play the trimba using a pair of bongos with a maraca and clave to learn the patterns.
+Calv originally learned to play the trimba using a pair of bongos with a maraca and clave.
 He built his first trimba in June of 2021.
 Later in August 2022 he met Stefan Lakatos at his home in Stockholm, Sweden.
-Here he learned Moondog's design for the trimba.
-Provided on the right are pictures of Julian's trimba.
+Here he studied Hardin and Lakatos' design for the instrument.
+Provided here are pictures of Julian's trimba.
 This trimba is not the same dimensions as the original trimba.